bshack/trndyModel/README.md

 });
 ```

+This extends the existing model data, old properties are overwritten, new properties are added to the model.
+This will emit a 'change' event.

 ### Delete

-This sets the model data to an empty object.
-This will emit a 'change' event.
+This sets the model data to an empty object:

 ```
 modelColor.delete();
 ```

+This will emit a 'change' event.

 ## Collections Usage

-This example is for using models in conjunction collections.
+This example is for using collections.

 ### Require